Teacher ‘thought pontoon that capsized in French lake was safety feature’

 Steven Layne was quizzed on Tuesday about the death of Jessica Lawson, in the Palais de Justice in the French town of Tulle, and said there was not “any sort of distress” from students or the lifeguard during the incident.

-The court was told that children from Wolfreton School near Hull had been swimming in a lake near Limoges in 2015 when the pontoon overturned.
+The court was told that 24 children from Wolfreton School near Hull, aged 12 to 17, had been swimming in a lake near Limoges in 2015 when the plastic pontoon overturned.

 The 46-year-old teacher said he did not immediately tell children to get out of the water because his “first action… was to look towards the lifeguard to gauge his reaction”.

+Another teacher on the trip, Chantelle Lewis, told the court she “started to panic” during the incident and “asked ‘where’s Jess’?”

-Mr Layne, fellow teachers Chantelle Lewis and Daisy Stathers, lifeguard Leo Lemaire and the town of Liginiac are all accused of negligence in connection with Jessica’s death.
+Mr Layne, Ms Lewis, fellow teacher Daisy Stathers, lifeguard Leo Lemaire and the local authority in Liginiac are all accused of the French equivalent of manslaughter by gross negligence.

 Jessica’s parents, Tony and Brenda, watched from the public gallery and were assisted by an interpreter.